logictensornetworks/logictensornetworks/README.md

 # Logic Tensor Networks (LTN)

+Logic Tensor Network (LTN) is a neurosymbolic framework that supports querying, learning and reasoning with both rich data and rich abstract knowledge about the world.
+In LTN, one can represent and effectively compute the most important tasks of deep learning with a differentiable first-order logic language, called Real Logic, that naturally incorporates data.
+LTN formulas (e.g. `∀x(cat(x) → ∃y(partOf(x,y)∧tail(y)))`) can express complex queries, prior knowledge to satisfy during learning, statements to prove ...

 ## Installation

 Clone the LTN repository and install it using `pip install -e <local project path>`.